An Independent Advocacy Campaign pardonjohnkiriakou.com

 Contact Your Representative

-Enter your ZIP code to find direct contact links for your U.S. House member and both senators — with a pre-written message urging support for a Kiriakou pardon.
+Enter your ZIP code to find direct contact links for your U.S. House member, both senators, and the White House — with a pre-written message urging support for a Kiriakou pardon.

 Your Representatives